Learning At MCMS

 - Children from 15-36 months are together in our Toddler Community

 - From 3-6 years of age, children are together in the Children’s House.
-Three and four year olds typically spend half-days in the Montessori environment, whereas the five year olds spend a full school day in the classroom, which is equivalent to the Kindergarten experience in a conventional school setting.
+Three and four year olds have the option of spending half-days in the Montessori environment, whereas the five year olds spend a full school day in the classroom, which is equivalent to the Kindergarten experience in a conventional school setting.

 - The Lower Elementary is home to 6-9 year olds and is the equivalent to grades 1-3 in a conventional school setting.